Is ESG a form of Greenwashing?

 ESG + greenwashing

 Companies can easily game ESG ratings when they use them.
 As an example, let’s look at a fossil fuel company.
-As a result, it boosts its social and governance scores to compensate for its low environmental score.
+It boosts its social and governance scores to compensate for its low environmental score.
 The company may increase its charitable donations to improve the “G” score.
 Deception is the result of these moves – they’re not responsible.
 You should monitor your holdings to build a sustainable portfolio based on ESG ratings.

 In the absence of human oversight, ESG portfolios are usually just watered-down versions of their underlying benchmarks.
 William McDonough, co-author of the book “Cradle to Cradle,” says, “Being less bad is still bad.”
 These portfolios are just less harmful, he says.
 There is no such thing as sustainable, responsible, or impact investing in ESG investing.